Last Updated on Jul 21, 2021

 - Open Settings app > General.

 - Next, Scroll to VPN > and Disable VPN toggle.
 Now Tap on (i) button next to VPN profile > Delete VPN Profile.

 Check Your Wi-Fi or Internet Data

 An interruption in your Wireless network connection might be the possible reason for Cannot Send Mail from the iPhone mail app.
 Test connection on the internet speed checker app.

-Make sure about you haven’t changed or updated your webmail password.
-That point you need to update the old password with the new one.
+Make sure that you haven’t changed or updated your webmail password.
+At that point, you need to update the old password with the new one.